 Your relationship with yourself is just like any other relationship.
 Sometimes it’s great; sometimes it’s troublesome . . . at times it’s necessary to take a hard look in the mirror, admit where you went wrong, and then confidently move forward with a little bit more wisdom.

 “Self-forgiveness opens the door to change by releasing resistance and deepening your connection to yourself.”

 If you don’t practice the art of healthy self-forgiveness, you may end up generating an entire system of unhealthy psycho-emotional habits, beliefs, needs, desires, compulsions, addictions, and motives.

-A few question to ask yourself as you assess your Direct Relationship with Self are: What do I fear most?
+A few questions to ask yourself as you assess your Direct Relationship with Self are: What do I fear most?
 Is it Fear of Annihilation?
 Rejection?
 Failure?
 Anything else that’s ego based and that doesn’t make me “feel good about myself.”

 When you develop your Direct Relationship with Self, you have access to your authentic feelings, beliefs, needs, desires, preferences, and motives.
 They can no longer hide or mislead you or anyone else . . .

 It’s necessary to forgive yourself, rather than storing pent up emotions, fear, or resentment.
 Any time you neglect to forgive yourself or others, you’re holding on to the negativity that isn’t self-serving in a positive, healthy way.